 Before kicking off the new project, ABN AMRO had a single business role for everyone and used applications primarily focused on a subset of their employees.
 This subset had a simple HR structure and minimal apps to gain access to, making them the easiest group to assist.
 With the focus on this group, they ended up not managing access to other users that were often more complex and accessed riskier applications.
 Leveraging SailPoint, de Ru set out to grant access to all types of employees in a scalable way.
 He also needed to future proof the system – account for mergers and acquisitions that could happen down the road and control everything through SailPoint.

 “Banks are generally under scrutiny from auditors due to the sensitive nature of information we house.
 Compliance was a main driver for our program, underpinned by our security efforts.
 With SailPoint, we were able to deliver streamlined, secure access and importantly, demonstrate compliance to our auditors,” de Ru said.

-To begin with, ABN AMRO built an identity strategy to streamline access to for their more than 30,000 users to over 200 applications.
+To begin with, ABN AMRO built an identity strategy to streamline access to for they’re more than 30,000 users to over 200 applications.
 Using HR data as the authoritative source, they now assign roles based on the employee’s department and corporate policy.
 With SailPoint, ABN AMRO certifies access at the manager level, providing an audit trail of access approvals. de Ru has led the team by taking incremental steps and showing progress at each stage to win over new adopters.
 “We’re taking on a significant effort to modernize our identity processes but need to be realistic along the way.
 Taking a phased approach helps us understand what’s working and what’s not, iterate, and then continue moving forward.”